Have you ever before been convicted or pled guilty to criminal activity?

 A criminal background can be devastating to your future and can affect you in the following ways: getting the job you want, being accepted to your desired college, disqualify you from college grants and many other life changing consequences.
 A criminal record can hurt you financially and not simply from the fines and court expenses.
 It is estimated that those with criminal records make 10 to 30 percent less over their lifetimes than those with comparable certifications and experience.
 Businesses or government are less likely to hire those with criminal records due to the fact that companies believe these applicants are untrustworthy and irresponsible.
 Also, employers do not wish to be exposed to possible legal liability.

-Rory Mortimer and his team of attorneys at Mortimer Law Firm have offices in Traverse City, Alpena, and Petoskey Mi.
+Rory Mortimer and his team of attorneys at Mortimer Law Firm have offices in Alpena, and Petoskey MI.
 Mr. Mortimer is concerned with his clients and has nearly 30 years of experience to defend their legal rights.

 What is an Expungement?